 10. USE a Password Generator and a password manager.
 Do not store them in notepads and sticky notes.

 A recent survey found that 91% of respondents claim to understand the risks of reusing pass-words across multiple accounts, but 59% admitted to doing it anyway.
-This is why compromised passwords are responsible for 81% of hacking-related breaches, according to the Verizon Data Breach Investigations Report.
+This is why compromised passwords are responsible for 81% of hacking-related leaks, according to the Verizon Data Leak Investigations Report.

 Your password choices are your first line of defense against hacks and cyberattacks.
 It is up to you if you want your account to be easily compromised or securely protected.
 Create a best guard to strengthen your passwords.